sheikproject/DanceDanceRevolution-Hottest-Party-series-stuff/Tools/Explorer Tool/README.md

 A tool to extract and repack .bin files from the Hottest Party games.

+Google Gemini "helped" in creating this tool but most of the research of these files was made by me.

 # Before starting
 Make sure you have python installed and customtkinter (to install it put this in cmd `pip install customtkinter pillow`)